 Exeter is a fairly small city in the county of Devon which is situated in the south west of England.
-It has a population of around 130,000 people and lies on the appropriately named River Exe which originates from Exmoor before reaching its destination ~ the sea at Exmouth.
-The river offers some spectacular scenery, much of which is rich in wildlife including otters and kingfishers and renowned for its well stocked salmon.
+It has a population of around 130,000 people and lies by the appropriately named River Exe which originates from Exmoor before reaching its destination ~ the sea at Exmouth.
+The river offers some spectacular scenery, much of which is rich in wildlife including otters, kingfishers and is renowned for its well stocked salmon.

-Exeter is very well connected by road and London is around a three hour drive.
-There is an airport here, Exeter Airport which handles millions of passengers each year to a variety of destinations.
-Only a few years ago, the airport was officially named as the happiest airport in the world when it comes to customer experience , which is a remarkable achievement.
+Exeter is very well connected by road and London is only around a three hour drive.
+There is an airport here, Exeter Airport - which handles millions of passengers each year to a variety of destinations.
+Only a few years ago, the airport was officially named as the happiest airport in the world when it comes to customer experience, which is a wonderful achievement.

 Education is of a consistently good standard in Exeter and the University of Exeter is highly ranked and offers world class research opportunities for its students, which come from all over the globe.

 A town with a long and fascinating history, Exeter boasts a wealth of attractions such as Exeter Cathedral which is one of Europe's most splendid gothic cathedrals and is over a thousand years old.
 The Underground Passages were originally built to contain pipes that supplied medieval Exeter with drinking water and are open to the public.
 The Royal Albert Memorial Museum and Art Gallery has a wealth of fascinating displays and of course not forgetting the Historic Quayside which has undergone a fantastic transformation whilst still managing to retain its historical atmosphere.
-Choose from the many activities, shopping experiences, coffee shops, restaurants and places of interest and you can see for yourself why it is so hugely popular.
+Choose from the many activities, shopping experiences, coffee shops, restaurants and places of interest and you can see for yourself why Exeter is so popular with people of all ages.

 Due to the many parks and green spaces, Exeter has been listed as one of the greenest locations within the UK and the ratio of largest area of parks per person, Exeter is ranked a healthy ninth.
 On the outskirts of Exeter, there are six Valley Parks which are managed by the Wildlife Trust and are often described as ‘countryside within the city’.

-Due to the superb quality of life, the balance between urban and rural and the charming green spaces, Exeter is a great choice when deciding where to live.
+Due to the superb quality of life, the balance between urban and rural and the charming green spaces, Exeter is a fantastic choice when deciding where to live.

 Are you looking to attend a Careers Fair in Exeter?
 The UK Careers Fair is the country’s leading provider of all career-related events.
 Whether you’re a company recruiter or an aspiring applicant, we’ll help you advance in your career!
 Reach out to learn more.